soham2-4/Malaria-Drug-Targets-finding-from-Single-Cell-Transcriptomics-and-genertaing-potential-drug-molecule/README.md

 Suggested drug molecules using Targetdiff: Next, we found strong binding sites of crucial proteins and generated drug molecules using targetdiff(a generated deep learning framework).

 ADMET and drug-likeliness: In this step, we analyzed ADMET and drug-likeliness properties of all the generated drug molecules and found some drug molecules that can work as potential drug molecules.
+All the results can be found in 1st dataset.
+2nd dataset and 3rd dataset folders.